dmarx/obsidian_vault/Principles of Influence, Adaptation, and Competition.md

-### Principles of Influence, Adaptation, and Competition
+---
+tags:
+  - infohazard
+---

-The dynamics of regulatory capture, niche specialization, and invasive species can be understood through the underlying principles of influence, adaptation, and competition.
+The dynamics of [[regulatory capture]], [[niche specialization]], and [[Invasive Species]] can be understood through the underlying principles of influence, [[adaptation]], and [[competition]].
 These principles provide a framework for analyzing how systems evolve and maintain stability or become destabilized across different contexts.

 #### Influence